3.2 Grading System

 When course requirements other than just the final exam have not been met, the instructor may report a temporary grade of INC. This process should be initiated with the student's class dean or advising dean as early as possible.
 FCRH, FCLC, and PCS students must fill out an Undergraduate Petition for Grade of Incomplete (available from their advising dean).
 The grade of INC will not be allowed unless the petition is on file.
 In GSB, students should contact their class dean to initiate this procedure.

-If the requirements are not completed by the date specified on the academic calendar, the INC will be changed automatically to an F. To avoid this, instructors should use the grade change form available in department offices and the deans' offices to report the change prior to the deadline.
+If the requirements are not completed by the date specified on the academic calendar, the INC will be changed automatically to an F. To avoid this, instructors should use the Change of Grade workflow accessed through Banner Self-Service in the Faculty tab of my.fordham.edu.

 No grade of INC may be awarded to seniors in their final semester without the express permission of the senior dean, and then only under extreme circumstances.

-F. AF: Failure for excessive absence in a course (used in PCS only)
+F. AF: Failure for excessive absences in a course (used in PCS only)

 This mark is equivalent to an academic performance of F with the additional information that this F is associated with excessive absence in the course.